Guest Post by Laura Harris of Piggy Bank Dreams

 Moms are great at putting themselves last.
 Serving others is a trait we see in Jesus’ own life.
 But, unchecked and unbalanced, this can cripple a mother’s joy.

-Your kids need to learn that it’s okay to take care of yourself.
+Your kids need to learn that it’s okay to take care of yourself (you can read all about finding time for yourself here).
 You’re training up your children in the way you think they should go, right?
 (Proverbs 22:6 paraphrased.)
 You can set an example by living a more balanced life.

 Challenge: This week, hire a sitter for a couple hours to give yourself a chance to meet friends for coffee, run your blog, write that book, or even buy yourself a Chewbacca mask (Talk about JOY?!
 Watch this video).